Honda XL175

-The Honda XL175 was a motorcycle produced by Honda.
+The XL175 was a motorcycles produced by Honda.
 The XL175 first entered the market in 1973 as a lightweight dual-sport motorcycle, and the model continued in production through 1978.
 The XL175 had a 173cc single cylinder OHC four-stroke engine mated to a 5-speed transmission and was started via a kickstarter only (no electric starter).
 The gauges included a speedometer and a tachometer up until 1976, when the tachometer was deleted for that and subsequent years.
 Braking was via front and rear cable operated drum brakes.
 The dimensions of the bike were 2,075x840x1,095mm (82x33x43in).

 History

 1973

 The 1973 XL175 was available in one color, Mars Orange with Silver.
 The fuel tank and the side covers were orange and the stripes were black.
 The side cover had a white XL175 decal on it.
 The front and rear mudguards were silver-painted plastic.
 The exhaust system was downswept on the K0, K1, and K2 models.